substantiv

 verb

-be capable of holding or containing"This box won''t take all the items"
+"This box won''t take all the items"

 "The flask holds one gallon"